No Free Lunch From Random Feature Ensembles: Scaling Laws and Near-Optimality Conditions: Deterministic Equivalent Error for Random Feature Ensembles

-Assuming concentration of the kernel eigenfunctions, \citeauthor{DefilippisBrunoTheoDimensionFreeDetEqRFRR} et. al. show that a dimension-free multiplicative error bound of the form $|\mathcal{E}_g^1-E_g^1| \leq \tilde{\mathcal{O}}(N^{-1/2}+P^{-1/2}) \cdot E_g^1$, where $\mathcal{E}_g^1$ is the ``true'' risk and $E_g^1$ given in eq. \ref{Eg1}, holds with high probability over the input data and random weights.
-We find that eq. \ref{Eg1} provides an accurate estimate of risk at finite $N, P$.
 The error formula can further be decomposed using a bias-variance decomposition with respect to the particular realization $\bm{Z}$ of random features:

-While the learned function $f$ in the equation above also depends on the particular realization of the dataset $\mathcal{D}$, we do not include this in the Bias-Variance decomposition because we are explicitly interested in the variance due to the realization of a finite set of random features.
+While the learned function $f$ in the equation above also depends on the particular realization of the dataset $\mathcal{D}$, we do not include this in the Bias-Variance decomposition because we are interested in the variance due to the realization of a finite set of random features.
 Furthermore, the Bias and Variance written in equations \ref{BiasDef}, \ref{VarDef} are expected to concentrate over $\mathcal{D}$ \citep{atanasovscalingandrenorm, adlam2020understandingdoubledescentrequires, Lin20201BiasVariance}.
-Omniscient estimates for the Bias and Variance are given explicitly in \citep{Simon2023}:
+The deterministic equivalent formulas for the Bias and Variance are given explicitly in \citep{Simon2023}, and may be written as:

 where $\gamma_2 \equiv \frac{1}{P} \Df_2(\kappa_2)$.